Last Updated on November 29, 2022 by Michelle Ball

 Pre-Suspension Extension IEP or 504

 How it works usually is when a special needs student is up for expulsion, a manifestation IEP or 504 meeting is convened on the student’s last day of suspension, so the school can try to keep the child out longer.
-If the team determines that the conduct was not a manifestation of the student’s disability the matter may move forward with expulsion.
+If the team determines that the conduct was not a manifestation of the student’s disability the expulsion process may move forward.

 During this time of limbo, the special education student is still entitled to their IEP services, albeit in an alternative environment.
 A 504 student may be out of luck and will only receive the same placement as a non-special education peer.